What Does “Facebook Account Restricted from Advertising” Actually Mean?

 3. Payment Threshold & Billing Behavior Issues

 Frequent payment retries, threshold resets, or mismatched billing details can cause automatic restrictions even if payments eventually succeed.
+Billing instability is treated as financial risk, not just a technical issue.4.
+Profile-Level Trust Problems

-Your personal Facebook profile still plays a critical role.
+Many advertisers overlook this: Your personal Facebook profile still plays a critical role.
+Signals that reduce profile trust include:- New or lightly aged profiles

 - Minimal organic activity